 Suppose on T+1 day, the closing price of Apollo Hospital was Rs 1040 (This is the valuation debit; which is Closing Price of the share not delivered on T+1 day x No. of shares not delivered.).

-A way to avoid the problem of auction can be online trading.
-When you make all the deals yourself without depending on the broker, it will be easier for you track the stocks you bought and sold and the stocks you hold.
+A way to avoid the problem of an auction can be online trading.
+When you make all the deals yourself without depending on the broker, it will be easier for you to track the stocks you bought and the stocks you hold.
 You will be able to track your portfolio through online trading portals and thus an effective way to avoid auction of your stocks.

-Actually, auction is an effective process from the buyer’s point of view.
-In fact auction is done to provide the buyers with the stocks which they have purchased from a seller.
+Actually, an auction is an effective process from the buyer’s point of view.
+In fact, an auction is done to provide the buyers with the stocks which they have purchased from a seller.